Activities – On Land

 Achill Island offers two significant peaks, Slievemore mountain at 671m and Croaghaun at 668m.
 Croaghaun is remarkable for its north-east face which falls away dramatically from almost its peak down to sea level.
-These cliffs are said to be the highest in Europe.
+These cliffs are the highest in Ireland, some three times taller than the cliffs of Moher.
 The north-east face of Croaghaun is also home to the highest corrie lake in Ireland, Bunnafreva Lough West, which perches precariously at over 1000ft above sea level.
 At its western edge, Croaghaun looks down on the beautiful and remote valley of Keem Bay, on the other side of which are the spectacular cliffs of Benmore and the promontory Achill Head.

 Other peaks on Achill Island include Minaun (466m), which offers the much-photographed view of Keel strand and lake and lower Achill.
 Minaun is also accessible via a maintenance road for the transmissions masts located close to the top, hence the number of photographs taken from this spot!
 This drive also makes Minaun a very popular spot to visit at dusk on New Year’s Eve to watch the last sunset over Europe.